wormholelabs-xyz/example-messaging-endpoint/README.md

 Admin - `admin` - The designated public key / address / etc (as applicable to the given runtime) which can perform the administrative functions on behalf of an Integrator.

 Message - `message` - A cross-chain message, consisting of a Source Chain and Address, Sequence, Destination Chain and Address, and Payload.
-The Router only attests to the hash of that Payload.
+The Endpoint only attests to the hash of that Payload.

 Source Chain - `srcChain` - The Wormhole Chain ID (`u16`) of the sending / emitting chain.